Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 11 kg
 - **Price**: 25 gp
 - **Properties**: A Climber's Kit includes boot tips, gloves, pitons, and a harness.
-As a Utilize action, you can use the Climber's Kit to anchor yourself; when you do, you can't fall more than 5 *(7.5m)* from the anchor point, and you can't move more than 5 *(7.5m)* from there without undoing the anchor as a Bonus Action.
+As a Utilize Action, you can use the Climber's Kit to anchor yourself; when you do, you can't fall more than 5 *(7.5m)* from the anchor point, and you can't move more than 5 *(7.5m)* from there without undoing the anchor as a Bonus Action.
 *(Source: PHB'24, page225)*

 ### Club